 - Jainism – There are Jain castes wherein all the members of a particular caste are Jains.
 At the same time, there have been Jain divisions of several Hindu castes.

 - Sikhism – Sikh literature mentionVarna as Varan, and Jati as Zat.
 Eleanor Nesbitt, a professor of Religion, states that the Varan is described as a class system, while Zat has some caste system features in Sikh literature.
 All Gurus of Sikhs married within their Zat, and they did not condemn or break with the convention of endogamous marriages.

 Caste Divisions – The future?

-Caste system in India is undergoing changes due to progress in education, technology, modernization and changes in general social outlook.
-In spite of general improvement in conditions of the lower castes, India has still a long way to go, to root out the evils of the caste system from the society.
+The caste system in India is undergoing changes due to progress in education, technology, modernization and changes in general social outlook.
+In spite of the general improvement in conditions of the lower castes, India has still a long way to go, to root out the evils of the caste system from the society.